MS in Statistics

 Proficiency in English is expected of international students whose native language is not English.
 A minimum score of 80 on the Internet-based TOEFL is required for admission.
 Also acceptable for admission are an overall band score of 6.5 on the International English Language Testing System (IELTS), a score of 56 on the PEARSON Test of English (PTE), or a score of 110 on the Duolingo English Test.
 The English proficiency requirement is met for applicants with degrees earned in English from accredited universities and colleges in the US or other English-speaking countries.

 Applicants will need to meet the minimum requirements to be considered for the program.
 Completed applications will be reviewed beginning February 1.
-We will continue to receive applications until all positions are filled.

 Most students enter in the Fall Semester since the core courses are structured in full-year sequences.
 Please contact us if you are interested in admission for the Spring Semester.

 All application materials from international students requiring a US visa must be received prior to April 1 (but sooner is better) in order to allow time for the necessary paperwork to be processed.
 The visa application process can often take 90 days or more to complete.

 How to apply:

 - Three letters of recommendation.
 The application system will automatically send an email to each of the recommenders with a link to submit their letters.